urschrei/rdp/README.md

 )
 Run `cargo build --release`, then `python ffi.py` to test.
 It's also importable, exposing `simplify_linestring()` – call it with a coordinate list and a precision parameter.
 Allocated memory is dropped on exit.

+# Performance & Complexity
+On an 841-point LineString, RDP runs around 3.5x faster than VW.
+However, RDP's time complexity is O(*n*<sup>2</sup>) – This implementation doesn't use the Convex Hull Speedup, see [Hershberger & Snoeyink](http://dl.acm.org/citation.cfm?id=902273), 1992 – whereas the VW implementation uses a min-heap, and should thus run in O(*n* log(*n*)) time, making it a better choice for larger LineStrings.
+You can verify these times for yourself by running `cargo bench`.

+RDP runs around 3.5x faster than VW in order to produce the same number of output points (run `cargo bench` to verify this, using an 841-point LineString),

 # License
 [MIT](license.txt)